GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/ColliderBit__MC__rollcall_8hpp.md

 Collect all the analysis numbers in one place.

 A map between PID pairs and cross-sections.

+Calculate an initial cross-section for each collider (stored as a map) Could happen by calling Pythia with minimal generation, or with an external tool Copies of this function are created for each Pythia collider (e.g. model extensions)

 Execute the main Monte Carlo event loop.
 Note: "Non-loop" capabilities that some in-loop capabilities depend on can be added as dependencies here to ensure that they are calculated before the loop starts.